ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

-   Because the address used in the "ruf" tag is outside the Organizational Domain in which this record is published, conforming Receivers will implement additional checks as described in Section 3 of [DMARC-Aggregate-Reporting].
+   Because the address used in the "ruf" tag is outside the Organizational Domain in which this record is published, conforming Mail Receivers will implement additional checks as described in Section 3 of [DMARC-Aggregate-Reporting].
 In order to pass these additional checks, the third party will need to publish an additional DNS record as follows:

+Herr (ed) & Levine (ed)    Expires 3 June 2022                 [Page 54]

+Internet-Draft                  DMARCbis                   November 2021

    *  Given the DMARC record published by the Domain Owner at "_dmarc.example.com", the DNS administrator for the third party will need to publish a TXT resource record at "example.com._report._dmarc.thirdparty.example.net" with the value "v=DMARC1;".

-Herr (ed) & Levine (ed)    Expires 27 May 2022                 [Page 56]

-Internet-Draft                  DMARCbis                   November 2021

    The resulting DNS record might look like this when retrieved using a common command-line tool (the output shown would appear on a single